Tropini-lab/PUPpy/README.md

 puppy-align -h
 ```

-If installed with the **exported environment**, you must to specify the exact path to the scripts.
+If installed with the **exported environment**, you must always specify the exact path when running scripts.
 For example:

 ```sh
 ./scripts/puppy-align -h